AmirUCR/iris_playground/README.md

 ### University of California, Riverside

 # What Is This?
 Welcome!
 This repo contains .ipynb Python notebooks that explore the Iris flower dataset using numerous machine learning methods and tools as listed, mostly written from scratch.
+The aim is to walk through and teach you about ML methods and demonstrate the analysis of data from scratch.

 * Minkowski Distance
 * Distance Matrix